The Plant Kingdom – The Foundation of Thriving Systems

 Discusses ecosystems as adaptive, interconnected systems, highlighting plant–fungal symbiotic relationships as key examples of ecological resilience and adaptability.

 Turnbaugh, P. J., Ley, R. E., Hamady, M., et al. (2007).
-“The human microbiome: Ecological and evolutionary perspectives.”
+“The human microbiome project: Exploring the microbial part of ourselves.”
 Nature, 449(7164), 804–810.

 Explores the human microbiome’s ecological and evolutionary aspects, emphasising dietary fibre’s central role in shaping gut microbiota and systemic health.